FabLabReykjavik/ShopBot-Dust-Shue-FLR/README.md

 ## Building it

-The first part would be the mounting mechanism and for that I reused 4 *(M6x1x14)* screws from the shopbot.
+The first part would be the mounting mechanism that is 3D printed.
+It's 230mm in height so it's likely that it would need to be split in half to fit you printer which is fine.
+I reused M6x1x14 spare screws from the ShopBot to mount it.
+To fasten the wooden plate to the mount, there are M6x1 nuts that are inlayed in the mount and M6x1x20 bolts.
 ![20230323_111044](https://user-images.githubusercontent.com/89197469/227186714-c900759d-cc14-41cb-b8e8-e270410b2fc6.jpg)

 ![Spindill v23 2](https://user-images.githubusercontent.com/89197469/227171799-b48e7e92-353b-45a1-87a1-ac9644be2918.png)